Miandoab County: History

 The migration of the Qara Papaqs and in the early reign of Agham Mohammad Khan Qajar, following the forced migration of a population from the Kerman region, were added to the inhabitants of the city and the Kermanis were mixed with the natives of Miandoab for two generations.

 During the turbulent years of World War I, Miandoab, like others in the region, experienced famine and instability, as the Iranian government was in a state of chaos and political turmoil.
 At the end of World War II, the Soviet Army took control of the region following the deportation of Reza Shah.

-Administrative divisions
+Administrative changes

-The population history of Miandoab County's administrative divisions over three consecutive censuses is shown in the following table.
-The latest census shows three districts, 11 rural districts, and three cities.
+In 2020, Zarrineh Rud Rural District was separated from the Central District in the formation of Baktash District, including the new Mozaffarabad Rural District.